jdoleary/Spellmasons/docs/TasksCurrent.md

 - SOUND: Organize candidates for sfx
 - Allow pickups to be stored in inventory
 - Show modifiers in UI somehow, not just on player, especially when you have the modifier on you
-## UI
-- death skull due to poison is confusing (group: perfect predictions)
-- Draw walls above units so their corpses don't render over top of the walls
-- Make damage that they WILL take different from damage that they HAVE taken.
-It's confusing
 ## Stretch Content
 - Cannot be combined with other spells
     - Jump card- to jump over walls